arndtale/sMDT_fpga_arndt/README.md

 ### Preparation

-The hardware needed in this tutorial will be the Basys3 FPGA borad and a micro-b USB cable that can transfer data.
+The hardware needed in this tutorial will be the Arty A7 FPGA borad and a micro-b USB cable that can transfer data.
 Download the Vivado on computer and put all file under a new project.

 ### Run

-1. There are 3 files that you need to take a look.
-First is the Basys-3-Master.xdc provided by the digilent company.
-This is the constrain file that connects the pins on the board to your program.
-   Second is the AND.vhd, the VHDL file for the logic part.
-Third is the and_tb.vhd, the simulation file to run a behavioral simulation.

-2. First step is to Run Synthesis in vivado, then Run Simulation, Run Implementation, Generate Bitstream.
-Before Program Device, connect your FPGA board to the PC.
+First step is to run synthesis in vivado, run implementation, and generate bitstream.
+Connect the device to the computer using the micro-USB cable.
+When the power light is on, go to the device manager in vivado and auto-connect the board.
+Finally, select Program Device on the top of the window.